one-tec-lab/container-stack/README.md

 The Container Stack installs the following components:

+**Server components**:
+verifies Docker

-**Server components**: verifies Docker, Go language, NodeJS 10, npm and yarn
+Optionally, provides commands for installing Go language, NodeJS 10, npm and yarn (check install-container-stack.sh for available commands)

 ### Requirements ##
 * UBUNTU 18.04 LTS
-* docker and docker-compose (if not installed)
+* docker and docker-compose (if not installed can be installed with command install-docker)
 * Access to a console with sudo permissions (SSH will do)

 ## Install